hdShang/arxiv-daily/docs/cs-AI/2025-05-20/papers/250514235v1-toward-embodied-agi-a-review-of-embodied-ai-and-the-road-ahead.md

 ---
 layout: default
-title: Toward Embodied AGI: A Review of Embodied AI and the Road Ahead
+title: "Toward Embodied AGI: A Review of Embodied AI and the Road Ahead"
 ---

 # Toward Embodied AGI: A Review of Embodied AI and the Road Ahead